-If you do not have the funds for a college degree or bootcamp education in cyber security, you can start learning by taking online courses.
+If you do not have the funds for a college degree or bootcamp education in cyber security, you can start learning by taking online cyber security courses.
 Platforms like Udemy, Coursera, and Udacity all offer a wide variety of courses for people at different levels.
 You can work your way up from there.

 Cyber Security Processes FAQ

 A cyber security analyst needs to know how to configure and install security software like firewalls and end-point encryption tools.
 They also need to stay on top of emerging trends in the information technology industry.
 Penetration testing and attention to detail are also important skills for these experts.

 Cyber security analysts most commonly use programs like Burp Suite, Nmap, Metasploit, Aircrack-ng, Ncat, Nikto, Snort, Nessus, and John the Ripper.
 These are just a handful of the tools used by security experts and each one has unique features.

 Yes, cyber security analysts need to know how to program.
 However, not all entry-level cyber security roles require knowledge of software development.
 You may not need to worry about that until later in your tech career when you are targeting mid and senior-level roles.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 Entry-level cyber security experts earn about $82,565, according to ZipRecruiter.
 Salaries vary significantly depending on the job description, location, and company in question.
 So, while some entry-level cyber security experts may get up to $143,500, others may get as little as $22,500 annually.